HK-SHAO/atools/moon/README.md

 | Slot | One transform session | Pool of six; always release |
 | Arena | One PGHI, RTISI, or stub job | Owns one double and one byte segment |

-Opening any of these may grow linear memory and detach existing typed arrays.
-Host views are therefore temporary: obtain them after allocation and obtain them again after every `await`.

-Hot loops use unchecked array access only where Plan, Slot, or Arena capacity proves the index range.
-White-box tests cover FFT round trips, Parseval, supported shapes, handle reuse, and rejection paths.
+Opening any of these may grow linear memory and detach existing host views: obtain views after each allocation, and again after every `await`.
+Hot loops use unchecked access only where Plan, Slot, or Arena capacity proves the index range — in release builds, checked indexing on the kernel's non-provable index patterns measures 2–3× slower (reads and writes alike), and every unchecked loop is covered by white-box tests.

-## Engineering rules
+## Rules

-- Prefer the MoonBit standard library and keep `extern` out of the package.
+- Keep the source on the MoonBit standard library alone: no `extern`, no host fallback, one numeric implementation.
-- Keep one numeric implementation; do not retain a host fallback.
-- Move work into the kernel only when its data already belongs in kernel memory and same-round benchmarks show a worthwhile gain.
-- Preserve operation order when PGHI or short-window RTISI is involved; tiny floating-point changes may select a different valid phase solution.
-- Compare exact paths bitwise.
-Compare phase reconstruction over a distribution of inputs.
+- Preserve operation order around PGHI and short-window RTISI; tiny floating-point changes may select a different valid phase solution.
+Compare exact paths bitwise, and phase reconstruction over a distribution of inputs.
-- Add or change exports only with their host binding, ABI version, English doc comment, and boundary test.
+- Add or change exports only together with an ABI bump, a doc comment, and a boundary test.

 ## Build and verify